suzuki-shunsuke/tfmigrator/README.md

 CLI to migrate Terraform configuration and State

-## Check tfmigrator/tfmigrator and tfmigrator/cli
+## :warning: Deprecated: Use tfmigrator/tfmigrator and tfmigrator/cli instead of this

-https://github.com/tfmigrator/tfmigrator is a Go framework for migration.
+* [tfmigrator/tfmigrator](https://github.com/tfmigrator/tfmigrator): Go framework to migrate Terraform configuration and State
-And https://github.com/tfmigrator/cli is a CLI to migrate Terraform configuration and State.
+* [tfmigrator/cli](https://github.com/tfmigrator/cli): CLI to migrate Terraform configuration and State

 ## Blog written in Japanese